 Karen received her M.S. from the University of Pennsylvania in 1997.
 She is a 1988 graduate of Dickinson College and the Dickinson Center for European Studies in Bologna, Italy.

-Karen serves on Beneficial Mutual Bancorp Inc.’s Board of Directors and on the Boards of many civic and charitable organizations, including: Co-Chair, 2014-2015 United Way of Greater Philadelphia and Southern New Jersey Campaign Board Director; Germantown Academy; Pennsylvania Conference for Women; Executive Committee and former Co-Chair of the Alexis de Tocqueville Society Campaign; Paradigm Award and Scholarship Committee; Chair, Board of Governors of the Pyramid Club; and University of Pennsylvania’s Trustees’ Council of Penn Women.
+Karen serves on Beneficial Bancorp Inc.’s Board of Directors and on the Boards of many civic and charitable organizations, including: Board of Directors, Executive Committee and 2014 - 2015 Campaign Co-Chair for United Way of Greater Philadelphia and Southern New Jersey; Germantown Academy; Pennsylvania Conference for Women; Chair, Board of Governors of the Pyramid Club; Greater Philadelphia Chamber of Commerce Paradigm Award and Scholarship Committee; and University of Pennsylvania’s Trustees’ Council of Penn Women.

-Karen recently served on several boards, including the Abington Health Foundation, American Heart Association Great Rivers Affiliate Southeastern Pennsylvania, Pennsylvania Ballet (Secretary and Executive Committee Member), People’s Emergency Center and The Forum of Executive Women.
+Karen recently served on additional boards, including the Abington Health Foundation, American Heart Association Great Rivers Affiliate Southeastern Pennsylvania; Pennsylvania Ballet (Secretary and Executive Committee Member); People’s Emergency Center; and The Forum of Executive Women.

 Karen has received numerous awards, including: 2014 United Way of Greater Philadelphia and Southern New Jersey Women’s Initiative Award; NAMIC-Philadelphia 2012 Paragon Award, 2012 Multichannel News Wonder Women Award, 2011 WICT Seasoned Professional Service Award, 2009 Pennsylvania’s Best 50 Women in Business Award, 2008 American Heart Association "Go Red for Women" Woman of Heart Award, 2000 Women of Distinction by the Philadelphia Business Journal, Headliner Award by the Greater Philadelphia Hotel Association, Comcast Newsmaker of the Year Award, Girl Scouts of America Take the Lead Award, Boy Scouts of America Cradle of Liberty Council’s 2000 Summit Award, Honorary Member of the National Association of Women Business Owners and the PENJERDEL Council Citizen of the Year.